-Imagine a mist roll in from the sea, gradually enveloping the lighthouse.
+Imagine a mist rolling in from the sea, gradually enveloping the lighthouse.
 At first, while the mist is fine, the beam can still be seen from afar but, as it gets thicker and thicker and turns into thick fog, the light gradually appears to dim.

 In truth, the beam of light doesn’t dim at all.
 It remains constant.
 It’s always the same.
 But on the surface it appears to fade.

 And this is exactly how it is with the mind and your true nature.

 The busy mind, with all its ideas of separation, limitation, division and brokenness, is like a dense fog that obscures the light of your true nature.

 Most people (like me for years) are busy trying to fix the fog, busy looking for solutions on the level of the self-image—on the level of the mind.

 We believe that if we can fix our thoughts, heal our emotions or change our circumstances, we’ll eventually find the peace we are looking for.